 NFL Moneyline Best Strategy

 One might think that with the NFL moneyline being a simple and outright bet, there could be no strategy you can apply to it.
 However, the technique for placing a good moneyline bet is understanding the odds beyond what the bookies show you.

 There are two things that you should remember: one, is that the closer the gap between the ods of the two teams, the less certain the game outcome is.
 This is why betting on the underdog can be profitable, in an uncertain game either side has a good chance of winning but by betting on the underdog you'll get a higher return on investment.

 However, if one team is almost certain to win, the gap between the odds gets wider as there is less risk involved.
 This is why NFL moneyline betting, and sports betting in general, is all about finding value in your wagers.

-A huge underdog may offer high rewards, but with it comes with a lot of risks.
+A huge underdog may offer high rewards, but it comes with a lot of risks.
 On the other hand, major favorites may offer little risk but also a smaller amount of profit.
 Understanding these things, and applying your analysis based on real numbers and stats, will show you which side of the odds holds more value.

-NFL moneyline betting is simple and straightforward.
+NFL moneyline betting is straightforward.
 While it is a perfect place for newbies to start with, there are better and more profitable betting markets out there where you can earn more, and the odds of making a better profit are better.